cmaeder/rcl2000/README.md

 [scan](https://hackage.haskell.org/package/scan).
 Under windows you should use the installer for [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).
-For properly displaying unicode characters you may need to choose a proper font of your command console.
-The haskell package [code-page](https://github.com/RyanGlScott/code-page) is used to switch to the unicode code page 65001.
+For properly displaying Unicode characters you may need to choose a proper font of your command console.
+The haskell package [code-page](https://github.com/RyanGlScott/code-page) is used to switch to the Unicode code page 65001.

 ## Motivation